dev-jaydeep/dev-jaydeep/README.md

-- 👋 Hi, I’m @jaydeepchauhan7
+- 👋 Hi, I’m Jaydeep
 - 👀 I’m Sr. PHP developer since 8 years, and working with major php frameworks.
 - 🌱 I’m currently learning React Native and Vue JS
 - 💞️ I’m ready to work with you